 How fast are life insurance policy benefits paid out?

 Most insurance companies pay out benefits within 30 to 60 days of the claim being filed.
-They can ask for additional information if needed and there are delays in some cases.
-This could happen if the insured dies within the first two years after the policy is issued or if the death occurred under suspicious circumstances, the insurer may delay payment in order to learn more about the cause of death.
+They can ask for additional information if needed, and in some cases there can be delays.
+For example, if the insured dies within the first two years (contestability period) after the policy is issued, or if the death occurred under suspicious circumstances, the insurer may delay payment in order to learn more about the cause of death.

 A life insurance policy is an important tool to protect your family's financial future.
 Get started today with a simple needs assessment, or try our term life calculator now.